Filing for Bankruptcy in Alberta: What You Need to Know

 - You may also qualify to retain your RRSP's, are ESPS, pensions, in life insurance policies

 It is important to note that these amounts will change based on which province you reside and file bankruptcy in.
-A licensed insolvency trustee will be able to help walk you through and answer any questions you have in regards to what you are able to keep and what must be sold and given to your creditors during a bankruptcy.
+A Licensed Insolvency Trustee will be able to help walk you through and answer any questions you have in regards to what you are able to keep and what must be sold and given to your creditors during a bankruptcy.

 Can I afford a bankruptcy?